 The letters "IUD" stand for "intrauterine device."
 The IUD is a safe and highly effective form of long-acting reversible contraception (LARC).
 IUDs are small, "T-shaped" contraceptive devices made of flexible plastic.
 IUDs are inserted into the uterus by a medical provider with special training.

-The IUD is the reversible contraceptive method used by more women across the globe.
+The IUD is the reversible contraceptive method used by more people across the globe than any other method.